 - Before that, J.C., Chris's friend, attempted to lure as many slugs down to the furnace room in the basement, but he dies before he can finish the job.

-- Improvised Weapon: Chris, being attacked by zombies, runs into a gardening shed and comes out with... a lawnmower?
-Getting the engine to start with just one tug of the cord and NO priming, he pivots it towards a crawling zombie, says "Later, dude!", lifts the front wheels of the mower up and rams the spinning blades into the zombie's face.
+- Improvised Weapon: Chris, being attacked by zombies in a gardening shed, comes out with... a lawnmower?
+He pivots it towards a crawling zombie, says "Later, dude!", lifts the front wheels of the mower up and rams the spinning blades into the zombie's face.

 - Interrupted Suicide: Chris manages to reach Detective Cameron in time at his house where he had planned to kill himself with gas.